jewelsofthought/neshama/site/posts/freedom/week_2/gevurah_hod.md

 Belief is not enough—you need trust.

 The Talmud says that before a robber breaks in, he prays that G-d should help him.
-He believes in G-d, but he doesn’t trust Him to provide him an honest living—and so he steals and murders instead.
+He believes in G-d, but he doesn't trust Him to provide him an honest living—and so he steals and murders instead.

 _Trust in G-d is when your belief changes the way you live._